WepinWallet/wepin-ios-sdk-pin-v1/README.md

 > •    Mixing different major versions of Wepin modules may result in compatibility issues, unexpected errors, or inconsistent behavior.
 > •    For a stable integration, always use v1.0.0+ across all Wepin modules together.

+>🆕 What's New in v1.1.0
+> ✅ WepinPin now includes WepinLogin by default. • Starting from v1.1.0, the WepinLogin module is bundled within WepinPin.
+> • You no longer need to install or manage WepinLogin separately when using WepinPin.
+> • This simplifies integration and reduces dependency management for login-related features. • For consistent behavior, please ensure all Wepin modules used are updated to v1.1.0 or higher.

 WepinPin is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: